gmesser/strbld/README.md

 strbld
 ======

 String builder, more efficient than strcat.
-There are three functions provide here, and one macro.
+There are three functions provided here, and one macro.
 The macro can be used when compiling is set up to allow the 1999 C (c99) language syntax.

 Each function returns a pointer to the end of the destination string.
 You must keep track of the beginning of the destination string.
 The first call to one